FutureDropout/HapticMotorDrive/README.md

 pip install circuitpython-build-tools
 ```

-Once installed, test run if you are connected to the tools package
+Once installed, test run if you are connected to the tools package:

 ```
 source .env/bin/activate
 ```

-Run the build
+Run the build:

 ```
 circuitpython-build-bundles --filename_prefix adafruit-circuitpython-drv2605 --library_location
 ```

-Install CircuitPython
+Install CircuitPython:

 ```
 sudo pip3 install adafruit-circuitpython-drv2605
 ```

-Once installed, import the modules and identify the i2c connection with the motor.
+Once installed, import the modules and identify the i2c connection with the motor:

 ```
 import board